nasa/cumulus/cumulus/docs/ingest_workflows_architecture.md

   * The use of a single JSON configuration file allows this to be added to a workflow.
 We build additional support on top of the configuration file for simpler domain specific configuration or interactive GUIs.

 See the [Configuration File Schema](#collection-configuration-json-schema).

+For more details on Task Messages and Configuration, visit [Cumulus Configuration and Message Protocol](cumulus_configuration_and_message_protocol.md).

 #### URL Templating